AmberForrester/zeniverse/README.md

 <img src="/public/img/home.png" alt="Picture of Zeniverse homepage">

-<p align="center">Inspired by the visually captivating website Zentry, this project features engaging UI/UX features through scroll-triggered animations, geometric transitions, and engaging video storytelling.
+<p align="center">Enter a vibrant world of endless possiblities with Zeniverse.
+Inspired by the visually captivating website Zentry, this project was designed with cutting-edge React.js for lightning fast interactions, Tailwind CSS for pixel-perfect visuals, and GSAP animations to make every scroll a story.
 <br/>
 <br/>
-Zeniverse beautifully captures the essence of a harmonious and expansive digital experience.
+Zeniverse beautifully captures the essence of a harmonious and expansive digital experience, emphasizing UI/UX engaging features.
 <br />
 <br />